neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 }
 ```

-`command` is the CLI command string with actions. the `register` function will be called when plugin is
+`command` is the CLI command string with actions.
+The `register` function will be called when plugin is
-being registered with `neu-cli`.
+being registered.
 Also, it has the command object and
 [standard modules object](https://github.com/neutralinojs/neutralinojs-cli/blob/master/src/modules/index.js)
 as parameters.
-Please check [commander](https://www.npmjs.com/package/commander) for more information about
+Please check [commander](https://www.npmjs.com/package/commander) package documentation
-commands and objects.
+for more information about commands and callback parameters.

 ### Publishing your plugin

-Once you publish your `neu-cli` plugin to npm registry as a public package, anyone will be able
+Once you publish your plugin to the npm registry as a public package, anyone will be able
-to use it using:
+to install it using:

 ```bash
  $ neu plugins --add <package-name>